-This morning I finally had time.
-Too often I’m in a hurry and end up having to use my driving time to talk to God.
-Not a bad habit at all.
+Too often I’m in a hurry and end up using my driving time to talk to God.
 Conversing with my Heavenly Father throughout the day, in or out of the car, is always good.
 But my fast-paced life often leaves too little time to talk face to face.
-It’s like my relationship with my friend Carrie.
-Recently we’ve both been too busy for any face time so we’ve resorted to texts and emails, not even phone calls, and I’m missing the joy and delight of her presence.
+It’s like my relationship with some of my friends.
+If we’re too busy we resort to texts and emails, not even phone calls, and I miss the joy and delight of their presence.
 Reminds me of the post another friend, Janel, wrote called “I Wish I Could Face Time God.”
-Read it here.

-Which reminded me of the parable Jesus told His disciples, “to show that at all times they ought to pray and not to lose heart.”
+Which reminded me of the parable Jesus told His disciples in Luke 18 to show “that they ought always to pray and not lose heart.”
 I have lost heart many times, giving up on the prayer list concept for my inability to be consistent (too many interruptions by kids and life) and for my perception that God didn’t answer quickly enough.
 I don’t do failure well and this felt like failure to me.
 In the heart of my mommy years I began praying organically, spontaneously, before the term became vogue.
 Now that I’m an empty nester I have returned, when I can, to a more thorough bringing of multiple requests for many people before the throne.

 God our Father is not bothered in the least by our persistent coming.
-I’m relieved because I am bothering Him repeatedly, day after day and night after night for my delightful, beautiful daughter who desires to be married, is very single, and about to turn 30.
-She is more at peace with what God has allowed than I am, which is good.
-So like the widow and the friend, I will continue to come persistently with this request for her and a list of many other godly, beautiful, single women.
-I know a lot about God’s will, including the truth that He may say no to my request, but until He sends a definitive reply, I will knock on His door and ask on their behalf.
+I’m relieved because I remember the years when I bothered Him repeatedly, day after day and night after night, for my delightful, beautiful daughter who desired to be married.
+She was more at peace with what God had allowed than I was, which was good.
+So like the widow and the friend, I continued to come persistently with that request for her until God answered it.
 Jesus made it clear that my persistence is not pestering but in some incomprehensible way is actually pleasing to Him.